 The well-oiled Hollywood machine continues to grind out television product.
 At T and L the emphasis is on humor.
-Whatever the programing trends show next season-whether the sheriff, the soldier or the surgeon nests at the top of the Nielsen-Americans have always enjoyed a good laugh.
+Whatever the programing trends show next season whether the sheriff, the soldier or the surgeon nests at the top of the Nielsen-Americans have always enjoyed a good laugh.
 Danny Thomas and Sheldon Leonard are in the business, and the habit, of seeing that they get it.
+END its Movietone News division compiled, produced and sold the first daily network newsreel, a 10-minute summary of the day's news, in 1948.
+The same year Fox distributed Time Inc.'s Crusade In Europe documentary as a 26-part television series.

-BEHIND THE DESK • The executive genius behind T and L's operations is generated primarily by Sheldon Leonard, the ex-movie tough who found his greatest success behind the cameras, rather than in front of them.
+BEHIND THE DESK • The executive genius behind T and L's operations is generated primarily by Sheldon Leonard, the ex-movic tough who found his greatest success behind the cameras, rather than in front of them.

-"A resurgence of feature film productions would sweep TV off the Hollywood lots"
+HOLLYWOOD & TV from page 33 "A resurgence of feature film productions would sweep TV off the Hollywood lots"